knightlab-analyses/multiomic-cooccurrences/README.md

 - biplot-coordinates.ipynb : Calculate biplot coordinates to visualize co-occurence probabilities in Emperor
 - cf-figures.ipynb : Recreate the figures shown in the original paper

+# Results
+This folder contains the checkpoints and diagnostics generated from the command provided in the scripts folder.

 # Data files
 - lcms_annotations.txt : GNPS annotations for MS2 spectra